 The robot controller sends a 0 to 10 volt DC analog signal that is proportional to the speed of the robot.
 This voltage can be a 12-bit word in the case of DeviceNet I/O systems, or a single-ended voltage in a discrete I/O system.
-This voltage controls air pressure to the CP Regulator.
-The CP Regulator controls material flow rate to maintain a constant dispense bead around the corners of a part.
+This voltage controls the speed of the servomotor, which in turn controls the material flow rate, allowing the dispensed bead to remain constant through corners.

-A bead size adjustment is provided to allow global increase or decrease of the amount of the robot analog signal sent to the regulator, giving the operator the ability to increase or decrease the amount of material dispensed without the need to change the robot program.
+A bead size adjustment is provided to allow global increase or decrease of the amount of the robot analog signal sent to the servomotor, giving the operator the ability to increase or decrease the amount of material dispensed without the need to change the robot program.

 If the air swirl option is used, a second analog signal from the robot passes through the controller to a proportioning air regulator.
-The proportioning air regulator controls the amount of swirl air flowing to the nozzle.
+The proportioning air regulator controls the amount of swirl air flowing to the nozzle